Regrowing your hair is not easy, but it is possible.

 Participants where given scalp massages for twenty minutes per day for 300 days and the results were absolutely remarkable.

 As you can see from the chart below, taken from the study, the % hair loss before and after the treatment has got significantly better.

-As you can see from the chart, these massages work very well to regrow hair for men and women of all ages.
+As you can see from the chart, these massages work very well to create new hair for men and women of all ages.

 One of the reasons that hair loss is more common for people with sedentary lifestyles is that sitting down rounds the shoulders and tightens the muscles at the back of the neck.

-This position pulls the scalp down on to the cranium, restricting blood flow and increasing the likelihood of hair loss.
+This position pulls the scalp down on to the cranium, restricting blood flow and increasing the likelihood of follicle miniaturization.

 This is why I recommend working at a standing desk – or even a walking desk, and taking regular walking if you spend a lot of the day sitting.